Compare two cars

 Verdict

 Seat appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Spanish car beats the other contender by far, making it the best choice without even considering other things.
-It all continues in the same direction, with Seat offering somewhat better performance, just enough to call it quicker.
+It all continues in the same direction, with Seat outracing its opponent in any situation possible, making it better choice for boy racers.
 Fuel consumption is more or less the same.
 All together, there's not much more to say, in this case I wouldn't even consider anything but Seat.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser, out of 12.000+ vehicles we currently have in our database.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser, among thousands of similar, yet so different vehicles.

 Check a car by its VIN number